uArm-Developer/UArmForROS/README.md

 - Control -- control.launch: This function will allow you control the end-effector movement in 3 DOF along x,y,z axis.

 ### 5.2 Launch and Run
--**Step 1**: In one terminal, connect uarm and set the listen mode as shown above
+-**Step 1**: Set up ROS enviroment and connect uarm
 ```
-roscore  // set up ROS enviroment
+roscore  // set up ROS enviroment in one terminal
 ```
-In the second terminal, connect uarm
+In the second terminal, connect uarm and set the listen mode as shown above
 ```
 rosrun uarm uarm_core.py connect  // connect uarm
 e        // transfer to listen mode